Will Newspapers survive the Online Revolution?

 4. Google’s Content Triangle.
 Google have 3 choices about who wins Search Results. (i).
 Social Journalists or Bloggers, (ii) Newspapers, (iii) SEM (Search Engine Marketing).
 The commercial SEM results (iii) can easily be paid for by any company – so winning those is whoever has more spend (simple) however Google needs to maintain a balance with organic SEO (i) and (ii).
 As noted in point 1 above, we think Social Journalists will win this space.
 Also Google have agreements with commercial media companies under the “News” search tab.
 So “News” is already a separate domain, which sometimes get 1st page priority, but not always.
 Also a startup can apply for a “News” accreditation with Google without too many barriers; they are always looking for new topical content creators (like a Cookie Community!) .

-5. Video is Next.
+5. Video is Next in line for the online revolution.
 We are still in the very early stages of change.
 But adding paid subscriptions to content on a tablet is one thing and will provide a limited lifespan for newspapers.
 However think about faster interactive content – with Internet speeds increasing worldwide (like the NBN in Australia), broadcasting live via #hashtags we think is the next.
 And YouTube (owned by Google) is fast moving to develop their platform as a broadcast / channel medium.
 So you will be able as an example; to watch worldwide channels on YouTube connected to your favourite topic or content creator directly, or possibly mashed together via smart channel algorithms.

 The required technology is here or rolling out soon (Consider the computer / robot algorithms aggregating content and writing sports articles as well or better than humans – haven’t heard of this, google robot or computer sports journalism).
 Adoption is the only change that needs to happen; IPTV, Broadcast Tablets, Social Media, refinements to Search and Video Searching are all growing, so we are saying by 2015 maybe a year or 2 later, Newspapers go the way of Libraries, Bookstores, Encyclopaedias and other dinosaurs of the printed press.
 Replaced by platform independent multimedia keyword or #hastag journalism.
 If you think about it, we are already self organising to this model.